-The University will treat Complainants and Respondents equitably in response to all alleged incidents of sexual harassment arising under this Policy.
+The University will treat Complainants and Respondents equitably in response to all alleged incidents of sex discrimination or sex-based harassment arising under this Policy.
 The University will generally not impose interim disciplinary actions against any Respondent before the Grievance Process outlined in Section III of this Policy is carried out.
-However, the University may suspend/remove a Respondent from a University Program or Activity on an emergency basis when, in the judgement of the University, there is an immediate threat to the physical health or safety of any student, employee or other individual arising from the allegations of sexual harassment.
+However, the University may suspend/remove a Respondent from a University Program or Activity on an emergency basis when, in the judgement of the University, there is an immediate threat to the physical health or safety of any student, employee or other individual arising from the allegations of sex discrimination or sex-based harassment.
 In such instances, the University will provide the Respondent with notice and an opportunity to challenge the decision immediately following the suspension/removal.